Is Panama A Good Second Residency [v1]

 Panama has always been the top destination for people who are looking to leave the US and Canada as a second home.
 And as a plan B for residency and much more for really several years.
 And I've been recommending it for a long time, but there have been recent changes in the visa process and in the availability.

-One of the biggest reasons that Panama was an awesome choice for a second residence and for a plan B option was a friendly nations visa and allowed almost anyone from Canada, the US and about 48 other countries with a few thousand dollars, the ability to get really fast, permanent residency somewhere.
-But a couple of months ago, they made it much more difficult to get the friendly nations visa.
+One of the biggest reasons that Panama was an awesome choice for a second residence and for a plan B option was a friendly nations visa which allowed almost anyone from Canada, the US, and about 48 other countries with a few thousand dollars, the ability to get really fast, permanent residency somewhere.
+But a couple of months ago, they made it much more difficult to get a friendly nations visa.

 It used to be that you could put about $5,000 in a bank account for a couple of days, start a corporation, and then spend a couple of thousand bucks in fees.
 And you were good to go.
 You had a permanent residency that was easy to hold onto.
 And to keep.

 But now, with the new changes, you can't get that instant, permanent residency.
 You can get a temporary visa for two years, and then you need to apply for a permanent one.
 You also need to either invest $200,000 in real estate in Panama or get a job in a Panamanian company.